Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

 > code should be open for extension, but closed for modification

-Let's take a closer look at what means to be open for extension and closed for modification:
+Let's break this up and take a closer look at each portion of our open/closed principle:

 <ul>
   <li>Code should be open for extension.
 This means that the behavior of the module can be extended.
 That we can make the module behave in new and different ways as the requirements of the application change, or to meet the needs of new applications.</li>